Why paramnormal ?¶

 array([ 5.83603919, 1.49205924, 2.66109578])

-In scipy, you need an additional shape parameter (s
+In scipy, you need an additional shape parameter (s), plus the usual

-.
-Aside from the mystery behind what s
+loc and scale.
+Aside from the mystery behind what s might

 bem that seems straight-forward enough.